MarkDYabut/my-website/src/content/lifestyle/lifestyle-post-2.md

 ###“We don’t rise to the highest version of ourselves that we can imagine, we fall to the level of our systems”

 It’s our systems that hold and catch us when we fall.
 Recently I had gone through some really desperate moments in life, but it was thanks to my systems that I was able to easily find the motivation to get out of those moments.
 I am a firm believer that if anyone has any sort of goal, what’s more important than the goal itself; is the systems leading up to that goal.
-Notion has the power to be the “operating system” for life.
+Notion has the power to be the “operating system” for life, a platform that allows for effective sub-system building.